DennisSchmitz/Jovian_archive/README.md

 - When you run a Jovian analysis, update the pathing information to the Krona resources in [profile/pipeline_parameters.yaml](profile/pipeline_parameters.yaml) to your local pathing.

 #### Human Genome
+_We suggest the latest human genome because Jovian is intended for clinical samples.
+You can however use any reference you'd like, as [explained here](#faq)._
 - Download the latest Human Genome version from https://support.illumina.com/sequencing/sequencing_software/igenome.html
   - Select the NCBI version of `GRCh38`.
 NB do NOT download the `GRCh38Decoy` version!
 This version will filter out certain human viruses.
 - The `GRCh38` version of the human genome still contains an Epstein Barr virus (EBV) contig, this needs to be removed as shown below: